Drupal 8 as a help center: embed documentation with the WalkHub Help Widget

 We created the EmbedTheDocs freemium community service for the purpose of allowing everyone (even those who are not familiar with web development) to create their custom instances of Help Widget for embedding documentation, including but not at all limited to walkthroughs.
 With this tool you can generate a widget in no time as it does the dirty work for you.

 Kitti started to work at Pronovix in June 2015 as an iTrainee, and this was the first time she met with web programming.
 During the trainee programme, she evolved a lot on the field of theming and Drupal site building with the assistance of her colleagues.
-Now she is a Front-End Developer and Site Builder at Pronovix and she is also responsible for coordinating internal projects.
-Since January 2017, she is also the Product Owner of our Drupal 8 Developer Portal project.
+Now she is a Front-End Developer and Site Builder at Pronovix and she also takes part in Devportal architecturing.